dev-bootcamp-2019/final-project-elshaek/README.md

 1. Clone this repository
 2. In the repo root directory, run `ganache-cli`
 3. Still in the same directory, run `truffle migrate --reset`
+4. import account to metamask using seed phrase generated after running `ganache-cli`
-4. `cd client` and run `npm install`
+5. `cd client` and run `npm install`
-5. In the `client` directory, run `npm run start`
+6. In the `client` directory, run `npm run start`
-6. Set metamask network to Localhost 8545
+7. Set metamask network to Localhost 8545
-7. Interact with the application at [http://localhost:3000](http://localhost:3000)
+8. Interact with the application at [http://localhost:3000](http://localhost:3000)

 ## User Stories:
 - Contract owner is also an admin